-You buy the culture killing produce that’s displacing local farmers who can’t compete with the machines and growth-inducing chemicals that make the produce cheaper by volume.
+You buy the culture-killing produce that’s displacing local farmers who can’t compete with the machines and growth-inducing chemicals that make the products cheaper by volume.
 This is progress, there’s no stopping it, and it’s slowly strangling the village way of life.

 Visit and Stay in Breb

 - Maramureș is famed for its villages and centuries-old churches.
 It’s a must-visit if you’re ever in Romania.

 - Breb is a 3-hour bus ride from Cluj-Napoca to Baia-Mare the biggest city in Maramureș.
 From Baia-Mare you can catch a bus to Sighet and you can tell your bus driver to drop you off in Breb.
 From the top of the hill, Breb is just a 1.5km walk.
 Alternatively, you can hitch-hike your way to the village, it’s very common in this area to hitch-hike so don’t be shy (offer a few RON after the ride).